anhtin/wrpg/README.md

 #### NOTE
 - The `secret.json` file is ignored by git (`.gitignore`).
 - Remove secrets from machine by running `dotnet user-secrets clear`.
-Avoid checking secret IDs in `*.csproj` files into source control.